jbeuckm/drupal-client/README.md

 ### Make Requests

 The workhorse function of the interface is `makeAuthenticatedRequest(config, success, failure, headers)`.
-There are a few helper functions included for posting/getting nodes, getting views, uploading files, etc. But they typically all construct a call to `makeAuthenticatedRequest`.
+There are a few helper functions included for posting/getting nodes, getting views, uploading files, etc. They all construct a call to `makeAuthenticatedRequest()`.
 This function should facilitate most things that people want to do with Drupal in a mobile environment.
-It's also easy to use `makeAuthenticatedRequest' to make requests agaist custom Services.
+It's also easy to use `makeAuthenticatedRequest' to make requests against custom Services.
+The short-term roadmap includes calls to the services supporting entities.

 ### Tests